gabehollombe-aws/step-functions-workshop/website/content/40_our_first_orchestration/40_fixing_permissions.md

 ### Try it out

 ➡️ Step 1.
-Head back to the Step Functions web console and look for a state machine named `StepFunctionsWorkshop__process_account_applications__dev` and click it.
+Head back to the Step Functions web console and look for a state machine named `ApplicationProcessingStateMachine-xxxxxxxxxxxx` and click it (note: the x's shown here are placehodlers for a suffix unique to your deployment).
 This is the re-deployed version of our state machine.
 The new version of our state machine hasn’t changed, except that we granted its IAM role permissions to invoke our Data Checking lambda.
 Let’s try executing it again with some sample input to see what happens.

 ➡️ Step 2.
 Click ‘Start execution’